microsoft/pxt-arcade/docs/skillmap/sc/sc4.md

 ---

-When you're done playing, click **Finish** to return to the main page to add more animations!
+When you're done playing, click **Done** to return to the main page to add more animations!